fnordo/issue-tracker/README.md

 ./composer.phar install
 ```

-* Make the setup script (located in `bin/init.sh`) executable and run it (this will initialize the app and start the development server):
+* Make sure the setup script (located in `bin/init.sh`) is executable and run it (this will initialize the app and start the development server):

 ```
 chmod u+x bin/init.sh